x-square/data_analytics/24_02_advanced_data_analytics.md

 For this deliverable, you are asked to choose a method to approach this data challenge based on your prior course work.
 Select either a regression model or a tree-based machine learning model to predict whether an employee will leave the company.
 Both approaches are shown in the project exemplar, but only one is needed to complete your project.

-`Any questions, please reach out`
+`Any questions, please reach out!`

 Chiawei Wang PhD\
-Product Analyst\
+Product & Data Analyst\
 <chiawei.w@outlook.com>